 These initiatives, along with a new financial aid program that is among the most generous in the country for low- and middle-income families, have made Colby one of the most sought-after liberal arts colleges in the country.
 In 2022 Colby received nearly 17,000 applications for admission, up from approximately 5,000 in 2014.
 The number of enrolled Pell-eligible students has nearly tripled, the number of students of color has more than doubled, and Colby has reached unprecedented highs on every measure of student preparedness and academic achievement.

 Colby’s commitment to the community, especially to its home city of Waterville, has become a national model for partnership and reinvestment.
 The College spearheaded $200 million in business, infrastructure, and community redevelopment on the city’s Main Street.
 Colby’s projects include two art centers, the Lockwood Hotel, a new technology center, the Bill & Joan Alfond Main Street Commons, and a wide-ranging streetscape and infrastructure improvement program.

 Much of this progress has been made possible by Colby’s $750-million Dare Northward campaign, the largest fundraising effort ever undertaken by a liberal arts college.

-Greene received a bachelor’s degree in history from Hamilton College and a master’s degree in human development and psychology from Harvard University before earning a master’s and a doctoral degree in education and social policy at Harvard.
+Before arriving at Colby, Greene was executive vice president of the University of Chicago and, prior to that, served in leadership roles at Brown University and Smith College.
+He serves on the boards of the Marine Biological Laboratory at Woods Hole and the Kents Hill School.
+He received a bachelor’s degree in history from Hamilton College and a master’s degree in human development and psychology from Harvard University before earning a second master’s and a doctoral degree in education and social policy at Harvard.